godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 Engine Singleton
 ^^^^^^^^^^^^^^^^

-Engine singletons are global interfaces (meaning they can be accessed without a reference, unlike Scene Nodes, they are always available).
+Engine singletons are global interfaces (meaning they can be accessed without a reference; unlike Scene Nodes, they are always available).
-They have several purposes, but in general they are useful for low level access or OS-related access.
+They have several purposes, but in general, they are useful for low-level access or OS-related access.

 .. image:: img/visual_script39.png